Authors of section

 3. Size of K-wire

-The following points influence the size of the K-wire:
+The following variables influence the choice of K-wire diameter:

 • Patient age/weight